jangraefen/open-repo.nvim/README.md

 bit easier and faster.

 - `:OpenRepo`: Open the start page of the current repository.
+- `:OpenRepoFile`: Open the current file and line.
 - `:OpenRepoCR`: Open the change request for the current repository (Pull requests for GitHub, Merge Requests for GitLab).
 - `:OpenRepoCICD`: Open the CICD for the current repository (Actions for GitHub, Pipelines for GitLab).